SynLube logo SynLube Lube-4-Life®

 The crowning achievement of the era was the famous FORD Model T, which made mobility for the masses an achievable as well as affordable reality.

-Low cost and simplicity were far more popular that reliability or durability.
+Low cost and simplicity were far more popular than reliability or durability.

-Keeping any vehicle “forever” was not ever the objective for anyone but the very few that were extremely rich.
+100 years ago keeping any vehicle "forever" was not ever the objective for anyone, but the very few that were extremely rich.

-Few cars of those limited production automobiles are today still in “running shape”.
+Few cars of those limited production very expensive automobiles are today still in running shape.

 These seldom driven and even seldom started always garaged examples of automotive opulence indeed seem to last “forever”.